gtech-mulearn/Top-100-Coders/TEMPLATE.md

 - Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.

-#### History of Open Source Contributions:

-- Share details of your open-source contributions, whether they are your own projects or contributions to highly popular projects in the open-source community.

 #### History of Community Engagement:

 -  Discuss your history of community engagement in a technical capacity, such as answering questions on platforms like Stack Overflow or actively participating in technical forums like mailing lists and Discord servers.

-#### Highly Visible Technical Content:

-- Highlight any highly visible technical blog posts, articles, or video series you have created.

 #### Highly Used Software Tools: